Yottaa/e-comet-wordpress/plugins/wp-yottaa/readme.txt

 == Screenshots ==

-1. Screenshot of the adminstration interface.
+1. Screenshot of the plugin administration interface.

 == Changelog ==